pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 PMSTEMNS
 ATENÇAO!

-Item.
 17. In the second paragraph, the excerpt "lf you don't have previous experience, good contacts, or a good degree from a well-known university, you may want to apply for a lower-level job first" can be correctly rewritten as You may want to apply for a lower-level job first, unless you have previous experience, good contacts, or a good degree from a well- known university, without change in its meaning.

-Item.
 17. No segundo parágrafo, o trecho "Se você não tem experiência anterior, bons contatos ou um bom diploma de uma universidade conhecida, talvez queira se candidatar a um emprego de nível inferior primeiro" pode ser reescrito corretamente como Você pode querer